(Updated May 2019)

 Whether you accept an offer or decline it, you should do so in a gracious, professional and timely manner.

-NALP rules provide specific guidance regarding offers and acceptances.
+Berkeley Law’s Recruiting Policies provide specific guidance to employers and students regarding offers and acceptances.
 The mechanics and timing of these rules are discussed below.

 Firms often will let you know of an offer informally (by email or telephone), then follow up with an official offer letter.
+It is typical to hear about an offer within a few days or up to a week after a callback, although for offices with very small summer programs, longer waits are quite common.
 If you did not receive an informal offer “live” (i.e., in person or by telephone (not voice mail)), you should acknowledge the offer as soon as possible after receiving it (but in no case later than by the end of the next business day after the message was sent).
 A call or reply email to the person who told you of the offer, simply stating that you received the message, that you very much appreciate it, and that you will be in touch with them soon, is appropriate.

 Accepting an offer is simple: respond by telephone or email to the person who made the offer.
 The firm will send you an acknowledgement of your acceptance, detailing the terms of your employment.